ddlindeque/funk/docs/syntax.md

 ### Names

 The approach to names follow C++ syntax.
 Namespaces are declare and scoped using `{` `}`, and can be nested.
 It is allowed to *collapse* nested namespaces into the name.
 The *anonymous* namespace is also allowed, basically rendering symbols in that namespace as *private*.
 A *name* can have optionally the namespace, then the name of the symbol, then the optional generic arguments.
 To reference the root namespace, use `::`, i.e.: `::A::B`.
-Operators are named using `operator<operator>` approach, modelling on C++.
+Operators are named using `operator{operator}` approach, modelling on C++.
 For instance, the `+` operator can be referenced, as a function, using the name `operator+`.
 All operators are defined in the root namespace.

 #### Syntax